dladd/pyFormex/sphinx/tutorial.rst

 Getting started
 ===============

-* Start the |pyformex| GUI by entering the command ``pyformex`` in a terminal.
-Depending on your instalation, there may also be a menu item in the application menu to start |pyformex|, or even a quickstart button in the panel.
+* Start the pyFormex GUI by entering the command ``pyformex`` in a terminal.
+Depending on your instalation, there may also be a menu item in the application menu to start pyFormex, or even a quickstart button in the panel.
 Using the terminal however can still be useful, especially in the case of errors, because otherwise the GUI might suppress some of the error messages that normally are sent to the terminal.

-* Create a new |pyformex| script using the :menuselection:`File-->Create new script` option, and enter a filename with extension ``.py``.
-This will open up your favorite editor with a |pyformex| script template like the one below.
+* Create a new pyFormex script using the :menuselection:`File-->Create new script` option, and enter a filename with extension ``.py``.
+This will open up your favorite editor with a pyFormex script template like the one below.

   .. literalinclude:: _static/scripts/template.py
      :linenos: